lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-03/03-week-03-certificate-anatomy/submissions/lab-02-certificate-extensions.md

 # Lab 02 — Investigate Certificate Extensions

 ## Overview
-This lab focused on inspecting the X.509v3 extensions of the Google leaf certificate retrieved in Lab 01.
-The objective was to understand how certificate extensions define and enforce usage boundaries, including domain coverage, permitted cryptographic operations, and whether a certificate can function as a Certificate Authority.
+This lab focused on inspecting the X.509v3 extensions of the Google leaf certificate retrieved in Lab 01.he focus was on understanding how extensions define and restrict certificate behavior, including which domains it covers, what cryptographic operations it permits, and whether it can act as a Certificate Authority.
 ---

 ## Environment